Pilot (Preacher): Casting

 On April 9, 2015, Lucy Griffiths was confirmed to be joining the cast as Emily Woodrow.
-According to The Hollywood Reporter, Emily's a waitress, the church organist, a bookkeeper and Jesse's loyal right hand.
+According to The Hollywood Reporter, "Emily's a waitress, the church organist, a bookkeeper and Jesse's loyal right hand.
 Stoic and strong, wise beyond her years, she can't help but have a little thing for Preacher Jesse".

 On April 17, 2015, it was announced that Dominic Cooper was confirmed as the show's male lead, Jesse Custer, with Rogen writing, "We have Jesse Custer!
 [Cooper] is gonna save our souls."
 Rogen had been impressed by Cooper's dual performances in The Devil's Double (2011) and invited him to meet with the producing team.
-Cooper was intrigued by the script for the pilot, with Cooper thinking Rogen, Goldberg, and Catlin might "have all gone mad," but the actor was also fascinated by their pitch, as "It sounded like nothing I’d ever heard of".
+Cooper was intrigued by the script for the pilot, with Cooper thinking Rogen, Goldberg, and Catlin might "have all gone mad," but the actor was also fascinated by their pitch, as "It sounded like nothing I'd ever heard of".
 Cooper spoke of finding the script at one of his friend's houses, and commented on "[...] really, really [liking] it.
-I thought it was unlike anything I’d read before and was so amazed by the depth of it — and the landscapes and the characterizations — that I wanted to know more about it".
+I thought it was unlike anything I'd read before and was so amazed by the depth of it — and the landscapes and the characterizations — that I wanted to know more about it".

 On April 21, 2015, W. Earl Brown confirmed to be portraying Hugo Root, "a slovenly, Western-influenced character with a skewed moral compass."
 On May 5, 2015, Jamie Anne Allman and Derek Wilson were later confirmed to be a part of the pilot's supporting cast, with Allman as Betsy Schenck, "a meek wife who suffers beatings by the hand of her husband"; and Wilson playing a "Civil War re-enactor and abusive thug who gets into altercations with [Custer] but nevertheless shows up to church on Sunday".
-On May 19, 2015, Ian Colletti was confirmed to have joined the cast of Preacher, playing Eugene Root / "Arseface", "[...] the nicest kid you’ll ever meet and really looks up to Jesse.
+On May 19, 2015, Ian Colletti was confirmed to have joined the cast of Preacher, playing Eugene Root / "Arseface", "[...] the nicest kid you'll ever meet and really looks up to Jesse.
 Stomach-churningly difficult to look at, Eugene's the town's reviled Frankenstein's monster, but that won't change his earnest, sweet and pure outlook on life.
 However, he is troubled by something terrible he's done in the past — something he fears might have turned God himself against him".
 On May 19, 2015, Tom Brooke was confirmed to be portraying Fiore.

 Writer Sam Catlin has a voice cameo in the pilot.
-Midway through the pilot, there's a news report that shows Tom Cruise speaking in front of a Church of Scientology audience, and then blowing up.
+Midway through the pilot, there is a news report that shows Tom Cruise speaking in front of a Church of Scientology audience, and then blowing up.